Interview Prep · by talent · Swimming

 Lead time — when the trial is still weeks out

-• Confirm your child's CCA records, NSG and SSA meet results, and any age-group accolades are accurate.
-MOE pulls CCA participation, school awards, and externally-validated competition results from the primary school directly into the DSA portal where the school has logged them.
+- Confirm your child's CCA records, NSG and SSA meet results, and any age-group accolades are accurate.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, and externally-validated competition results, where the school has logged them.
 Email the primary school CCA teacher or year-head to confirm what's been entered.

 Tapering — final week